Marshal-Emanuel/JAVA-SHA2-56/README.md

 Follow these steps to use the program:

 1. Open the Java IDE of your choice and create a new Java project.
-2. Copy and paste the code from this file into a new Java class named `SHA256`.
+2. Copy and paste the code from this file into a new Java class nam ed `SHA256`.
 3. Save the file and run the program.
 4. The program will display a welcome message and prompt you to enter the input to be hashed.
 5. Enter the input and press enter.
 The program will process the input and display the hashed output in hexadecimal format.